Towards Optimal Reconstruction of Shear Field with PDF-Folding: Numerical Examples

 \section{Numerical Examples}

 In this section, we demonstrate several advantages of the PF method with data from the Illutris-1-Dark simulation \citep{Nelson2015}.
 The side length of the simulation box is $75 {\rm Mpc/h}$ (comoving).
 We use the snapshot with ID 120 corresponding to $z=0.2$.
 We select a $6\times6 ({\rm Mpc/h})^2$ (comoving) part containing cluster-like structure, and calculate the projected surface density by integrating over the whole box size.
 The shear field is then deduced from the mass distribution by assuming the source galaxies are all at $z=0.50$, and placed on a $120\times 120$ grid as shown in fig.\ref{f_field_ill} for the $g_1$ component.
-This shear field is applied onto numerous background galaxies whose intrinsic ellipticities are generated according to \cite{Miller2013}.
+This shear field is applied onto a large number of background galaxies whose intrinsic ellipticities are generated according to \cite{Miller2013}.
 The source galaxies are randomly placed inside the foreground area.
 To reduce the shape noise, we group every $5\times5$ grid area to form a $24\times 24$ shear map.

-As our first test, we adopt three strategies to reconstruct the shear map from the shear catalog: 1. by taking the local averages of the shear estimators (called Local\_AVE hereafter); 2. by using the PDF\_SYM method\textbf{\citep{Zhang2017}} on the local ensemble of the shear estimators (called Local\_PDF hereafter); 3. by the PF method.
+As our first test, we adopt three strategies to reconstruct the shear map from the shear catalog: 1. by taking the local averages of the shear estimators (called Local\_AVE hereafter); 2. by using the PDF-SYM method, which is designed for optimizing the stacked shear signal on the local ensemble of the shear estimators (called Local\_PDF hereafter); 3. by the PF method.
 In the last method, we expand the shear field with the Fourier series.

 In our first test, the shear field is applied onto $10^{7}$ background galaxies whose ellipticities follow the form of disk-dominated galaxies.
 We set the parameter $e_{max}$ in \cite{Miller2013} to be $1.0$.
 The recovered shear maps ($g_1$) with the methods of Local\_AVE, Local\_PDF, and PF are shown in the upper panel of fig.\ref{f_field}.
 The corresponding residuals are shown in the lower panels accordingly.
 One can see that the PDF-based methods generally generate somewhat less noise than the Local\_AVE method.
 The advantage would be more obvious if the PDF of the ellipticities has a more significant extension to large values.